SpellholdStudios/1pp/README.md

 1PP is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 However, we cannot test every single one.
 If you encounter any bugs, please <a href="http://www.shsforums.net/forum/159-1pp/">report them on the forum!</a><br>

+Modders who wish to make their mods compatible with 1pp are strongly recommended to read the <a href="https://gwendolynefreddy.github.io/docs/spellholdstudios/1pp/documentation/1pp-note-for-modders.html">1pp Note for modders</a> which guide them through each step of accomplishing particular modding tasks without breaking compatibility.<br>

 >Although it is not required for the 1PP mod to function properly, BG2 and TOB players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
 <div align="right"><a href="#top">Back to top</a></div>